NOAA-GFDL/analysis-scripts/analysis-scripts/README.md

 # analysis-scripts
-A framework for analyzing GFDL model output
+A framework for analyzing GFDL model output.

 ### Motivation
 The goal of this project is to provide a simple API to guide the development of scripts that produce figures and tables from GFDL model output.
-This work will be used by a simple web application to provide users an easy interface to interact with model output data.
+This work will be used by a simple web application to provide users with an easy interface to interact with model output data.

 ### Requirements